-5. Everything will have a space to be stored or out it goes!
+5. Everything has a space to be stored or out it goes!

-With my goals laid out, I knew I could find fixes easier and quicker!
+With my goals set, I could find fixes easier and quicker!

 I started with paperwork, because it was the hardest task for me.
-Sorting through paperwork to decide what is important to keep and what is not is not my idea of a good time.
+Sorting through paperwork to decide what is important to keep and what isn’t is not my idea of a good time.

-The great thing is I still have plenty of room if I need to add to it!
-Now we have a envelope for things we have to keep for tax purposes, and a space for bills that come in the mail to be processed at a later date.
+Now I have plenty of room if I need to add to it!
+We have an envelope for things we have to keep for tax purposes and a space for bills that come in the mail.

 Tidying Goal #1 Complete!

-When it comes to my spices, I have a 1 1/2′ by 1 1/2′ space to be able to store them.
-For some reason, I thought it was a good idea to put my sugar in this space with them, so it was the first to be removed and I reorganized my spices.
+When it comes to my spices, I have a 1 1/2′ by 1 1/2′ space to store them.
+For some reason, I thought it was a good idea to put my sugar in this space with them.
+I removed the sugar and reorganized my spices.

 Tidying Goal #2 Complete + then some!

-Since I had just tidied my kitchen cabinets, it was the perfect time to start on clearing my kitchen counter tops.
-I have been purchasing more fruits, so there isn’t as much counter top space, and it was driving me crazy!
-Then I started with clearing off anything that did not belong on the counter tops, evaluated what was left, and moved our vitamins to an upper kitchen cabinet [where there was space!].
+I started with clearing off anything that did not belong on the counter tops, evaluated what remained, and moved our vitamins to an upper kitchen cabinet [where there was space!].

-My bathroom counter top only holds a soap dispenser and, at times, a wash cloth.
-To me, it was tidy to begin with, so I gave it a quick cleaning.
+My bathroom counter top holds a soap dispenser and, at times, a wash cloth.
+To me, it was already tidy, so it got a quick cleaning.

 Tidying Goal #3 Complete!

 [P.S.
-One of my wire baskets came from the fourth shelf, so it is not pictured.
-Also, the hole on the left is for my nice towels.
-They just happened to be in the washing machine at the time.
-Also, I do use all of these towels in one way or another, so yes, I do need this many towels at this time.
-I am hoping that changes soon.]
+The hole on the left is for my nice towels.
+They were in the washing machine at the time.
+All of these towels are used in one way or another, so I need this many towels at this time.
+Hopefully that changes soon.]

-I had two baskets with scented wax that I am trying to work through and eliminate [because no one needs this many scented waxes on hand].
-I was able to cull a few, use up the ones that only had one or two squared left, and downsize to one basket!
-[Also thinking of removing them from my home completely, but that is for another post!]
+Two baskets held scented wax that I worked to eliminate [because no one needs this many scented waxes on hand].
+I culled a few, used up the ones that only had one or two squared left, and downsized to one basket!

 Tidying Goal #4 Complete!

-There was not much left to make sure I had a tidy space, but I wanted to go an extra step.
-Since I am having a garage sale next week, I want to make sure anything I can live without is in this sale.
-I cleaned out some of my scarves, books, kitchen gadgets I had not gone through in goal #2, things stored in our loft, etc., and am shocked at the amount of stuff I found to let go of or organize better.
+I cleaned out some of my scarves, books, kitchen gadgets I had not sorted through in goal #2, things stored in our loft, etc. I am shocked at the amount of stuff I found to let go of or organize better.

 In total, I cleaned out four boxes and packed up a trunk full of things for the sale!
-I guess it is true, you are never finished decluttering.
-By the time I finished, I felt everything had a place or was on its way out the door!
+I guess it is true.
+This journey is a process.
+By the time I finished, I felt everything had a place or on its way out the door!

 Tidying Goal #5 Complete!

-Having a decluttered space freed up my mind, but having a tidy space completely set me free!
+A decluttered space frees up my mind, but having a tidy space completely sets me free!
 I also understand Marie Kondo’s book, The Life-Changing Magic of Tidying Up, now.
-It is not about the amount of things you have; it is about the space you give the things that mean something to you.
+It is not about the amount of things you own; it is about the space you give the things that mean something to you.

 Do you notice a difference in your home when it is tidy and when it is not?
-How do you practice being tidy?
+How do you keep a tidy home?
 Let me know below in the comments!
-Also, if you have any questions, I would love to answer them for you!
+If you have any questions, I’d love to answer them for you!